djmunoz/kozaipy/README.rst

 	  R0=kp.constants.Rsun,R1=kp.constants.Rsun/10)

 We integrate this sytem in time including tidal friction.
-For that, we turn on the two options:
+For that, we turn on the two options 'short_range_forces_conservative' and 'short_range_forces_dissipative'

 .. code:: python